tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 With ML-DSA, there are two different approaches to implementing the signature process.
 The first one is to simply hand the SignedOctets string to the crypto library to generate the full signature; this works for SLH-DSA as well.

-The second one is to use the ExternalMu-ML-DSA API.
-Here, the implementation woudl call ExternalMU-ML-DSA.Prehash API with the SignedOctets string and the ML-DSA public key, and it would generate an internmediate hash.
-Then, you would pass that intermediate hash to the crypto library to perform the ExternalMU-ML-DSA.Sign API, which would take the hash and the ML-DSA private key to generate the signature.
+The second approach involves using the ExternalMu-ML-DSA API defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
+In this method, the implementation calls the ExternalMU-ML-DSA.Prehash API with the SignedOctets string and the ML-DSA public key, generating an hash.
+This  hash is then passed to the cryptographic library to execute the ExternalMU-ML-DSA.Sign API, which takes the hash and the ML-DSA private key to produce the signature.

 These methods are equivalent, and so either may be used.

 ## Discussion of ML-DSA and SLH-DSA and Prehashing

-This section discusses possible ways to integrate ML-DSA, SLH-DSA into IKEv2, and no only the method proposed above.
+This section discusses various approaches for integrating ML-DSA and SLH-DSA into IKEv2, not just the method proposed above.

 The signature architecture within IKE was designed around RSA (and later extended to ECDSA).
 In this architecture, the actual message (the SignedOctets) are first hashed (using a hash that the verifier has indicated support for), and then passed for the remaining part of the signature generation processing.